WAHOO – Property owners that took a direct hit from the March flooding may want to check out the instructions for Form 425.

 Form 425 is the new form created when LB 512 was approved this past Legislative session.

 Form 425 is to be used by owners of real property whose property has suffered significant damage as a result of a calamity occurring on or after Jan.
 1 and before July 1 of the current assessment year.
-The property owner may file Form 425 with the county assessor and county clerk on or before July 15.
+The property owner may file the Form 425 with the county assessor and the county clerk on or before July 15.

 Saunders County Assessor/Register of Deeds Rhonda Andresen said two forms have already been turned into her office and she is expecting more.